chronos-northwestern/chronos/project_report/INTERNSHIP_PROJECT_REPORT.md

 **Chronos** is a comprehensive academic meeting scheduling system designed to optimize and automate the complex process of coordinating student-faculty meetings.
 The system addresses the challenge of efficiently matching hundreds of students with faculty members while respecting time constraints, availability, and preferences.

 The application serves as a centralized platform for managing academic events, collecting availability data from faculty, gathering student preferences, and automatically generating optimal meeting schedules using a custom-built integer programming algorithm.
+The system has been designed with a generic architecture that can also accommodate non-student attendees for various meeting scenarios.

 ### Key Achievements